rasmusfreund/bioinf-prog-course/book/chapters/codonbias_project.md

 grouped_counts[acid][codon] = codon_counts[codon]
 ```

 Your function should begin by defining an empty dictionary to add to.
-Use `count_codons` to get a dictionary of all codon counts.
 Then use a for-loop to run through all codon/amino-acid pairs and populate your dictionary of dictionaries.

 ## Turn counts into frequencies {-}